 * If you were born on or after 20 August 1986, and both parents were born outside Australia, you must also provide proof that one or both parents were Australian Citizens at the time of your birth.

-If you do not have any of the above forms of evidence, you will need to apply for evidence of Australian citizenship by lodging a Form 119(opens in a new tab) with Home Affairs.
+If you do not have any of the above forms of evidence, you will need to apply for evidence of Australian citizenship by lodging a Form 119(opens in a new tab) with the Department of Home Affairs.

 Permanent Humanitarian Visa holders